biomedicalinformaticsgroup/ParallelPyMetaMap/README.md

 - pos_info <class 'list'>
   - List of positional information doubles showing StartPos, /, and Length of each trigger identified.
 - score <class 'list'>
   - The score has a maximum value of 1000.00.
 The higher the score, the greater the relevance of the UMLS concept according to MetaMap.
-When the trigger was considered has negative/absent the score is negative in that case the highest value is -1000.00.
+When the trigger was considered as negative/absent the score is negative in that case the highest value is -1000.00.

 Other Outputs:
 - ```"./output_ParallelPyMetaMap_{column_name}_mo/extra_resources"``` contains a {unique_id}_to_avoid.txt that keeps the {unique_id} of failed attempts to annotate a text due to either insufficient memory or that they exceed the timeout.
 It also has 2 zipped json Pandas DataFrame that have the Semantic Type full name and the Semantic Group full name.
-- ```"./output_ParallelPyMetaMap_{column_name}_mo/{extension_format}_files_input"```, for MetaMap to process your input text, a formatting is necessary to remove non ascii and escape characters.
+- ```"./output_ParallelPyMetaMap_{column_name}_mo/{extension_format}_files_input"```, for MetaMap to process your input text, formatting is necessary to remove nonascii and escape characters.
 We save the input text that MetaMap is using so that you can use the pos_info to read the full sentences.
 Files are saved using {unique_id}.{extension_format}.zip.
 - ```"./output_ParallelPyMetaMap_{column_name}_mo/{extension_format}_files_output"``` is composed of files with all the candidates from MetaMap.
 Files are saved using {unique_id}.{extension_format}.zip.

 ## Timeout

 This section is not suitable for Windows OS.

 Depending on the version of MetaMap you are using, and the text you are processing, you might find yourself stuck forever in an instance that is not producing anything.
-Similarly, you might want to spend a maximum amount of time to process a text and move on after a certain amount of time to the next one.
+Similarly, you might want to spend a maximum amount of time processing a text and move on after a certain amount of time to the next one.
 For that reason, we developed a function called 'timeout_metamap_process'.
 You can run that function in the background using nohup or in another Python console.

 ```python